-This is a combined articles culled from Manila Carnival and Alex R. Castro for allowing us to repost these ones.
+This is a combined articles culled from Manila Carnival and thank you to Alex R. Castro for allowing us to repost these ones.

 153. Carnival Beauties: LUCILLE M. MAXEY, 1926 Miss Davao